 - In ER, when Doctor Pratt was seeing off a patient up on the roof, there were two faint lights behind him.
 Then, when Pratt turned around, we see that the two lights collided.
 A commercial plane and a private jet had crashed.

-- In the Firefly episode "Safe", while Simon and Kaylee are arguing in the general store, River can be observed in the background wandering away, setting up the rest of the episode.
+- in "Safe", while Simon and Kaylee are arguing in the general store, River can be observed in the background wandering away, setting up the rest of the episode.

 - In the episode "Objects in Space", while (almost) everyone's asleep, Serenity is boarded by a bounty hunter looking for River.
 The hunter's ship could actually be seen in the background in the previous episode, although its significance wasn't immediately apparent.